 After its release in 1997, tamsulosin started to be prescribed.
 Not only to improve the symptoms of BPH but also for other urinary problems.
 These include acute urinary retention and to pass kidney stones faster and with reduced severity of symptoms (1).

 What are kidney stones?

 Kidney stones are one of the most common causes of visits to the emergency department worldwide.

-It is estimated that most people will experience symptoms of kidney stones at some stage of their lives.
-They are formed by calcium oxalate crystals or uric acid crystals.
+It is estimated that most people will experience symptoms of kidney stones at some stage in their lives.
+They form from calcium oxalate crystals or uric acid crystals.

 Kidney stones grow as a buildup of various compounds that become sedimented in the upper urinary tract.
 The majority of them are not noticed because they do not grow big enough and can be eliminated without any significant symptoms.

 Larger kidney stones cause severe pain and other symptoms that often lead patients into an emergency room.

 The majority of cases are solved by urinary elimination, dissolving kidney stones, and treating pain.
 However, in some cases, kidney stones are very large and should be surgically removed.

 There are a wide variety of medications and dietary recommendations to treat patients with kidney stones.
 Various preventative measures to reduce the incidence of recurrence in these patients.

 However, the best treatment option usually depends on the chemical composition of the kidney stones.
 It is also dependent on the size, location, and whether or not it has triggered an infection of the urinary tract (2).